-4 The Harmonized Wage Code For Income Tax Withholding (unpublished draft study, IRS 2000)(copy on file at the U. of Dayton School of Law with Prof. Laurence B. Wohl) (hereinafter sometimes referred to as the "draft HWC/ITW). [footnotes omitted] The report also points out that "...15% of the 'large' employers employ more than 50% of all workers in the U.S." Id. at note 17.

-elements of compensation because it is with those that they deal almost exclusively.
+6 The Harmonized Wage Code For Income Tax Withholding (unpublished draft study, IRS 2000)(copy on file at the U. of Dayton School of Law with Prof. Laurence B. Wohl) (hereinafter compliance burdens would be realized if there was harmonization of the most common elements of compensation because it is with those that they deal almost exclusively.
 Even for large employers and those doing business in more than one state the harmonization of the most common elements of compensation would provide significant alleviation of compliance complexity.
 The more the various codes can be harmonized the greater will be taxpayer and governmental relief from compliance complexity.